 Aspiring equestrian.
 Occasional writer.
 Perpetual workaholic.
 Eternal adventurer.

 A child of two Motherlands (Russia and the US of A), I have spent most of my life between Moscow and the eastern seaboard of the US — New York City, Washington DC, Maryland and Rhode Island, with a year-long educational stint in Europe thrown in for good measure.
-I self-identify more as an American than a Russian, because of my general worldview, professional behavior, personal priorities and gender relations — romantic and otherwise.
-Yet I cannot imagine life without Gogol’s comedies, classical ballet, potatoes, sour cream, birch forests, mushroom picking and dacha.
+Often I self-identify more as an American than a Russian, because of my general worldview, professional behavior, personal priorities and gender relations — romantic and otherwise.
+Yet I cannot imagine life without Gogol’s comedies, classical ballet, sour cream, birch forests, mushroom picking and dacha.

 About Home & Away